pluralsight/guides/published/other/build-a-multiplayer-vr-app-that-works-in-realtime-in-less-than-10-minutes/article.md

 `a-asset-item` - invokes the three.js file loader.
 You can use this to load all file types.

-`a-mixin` - is a very useful tag that allows code reuse by letting you specify a set of properties(components) to be applied to a single entity.
-You can give it an id and reference it multiple times as we'll see.
-We will have three mixins, each specifying certain attributes of the avatar that we intend to create- the eyes, pupils and arms.
+`a-mixin` - is a very useful tag that allows code reuse by letting you specify a set of properties (components) to be applied to a single entity.
+You can give it an ID and reference it multiple times.
+We will have three `mixins`, each specifying certain attributes of the avatar that we intend to create &mdash; the eyes, pupils and arms.

 Now, let us add all the static visual elements in our VR scene.